IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 	- technically undead.
 Unclear if they were created divinely or by some powerful caster in the past
 	- Large bird skull suspended in an ethereal body, ~7ft tall
 	- Can't speak, can sometimes seem to understand speech
+	- Normally manifest immediately at site of danger, hang around the roots to guard against things trying to come up
 # Economics

 Primary Industries